carbonetes/carbonetes-lens-extension/README.md

    **Installed Extensions**.
 Click **Enable** to enable it.

 #### From Source (Linux, macOS)
+* You need to have [node](https://nodejs.org/en/) and [npm](https://nodejs.org/en/) installed on your system.
+It is recommended to use the node version used for Lens development itself which is documented [here](https://github.com/lensapp/lens#development).

 1. Clone the source code to the ~/.k8slens/extensions/carbonetes-lens-extensions directory:
 ```sh
 mkdir -p ~/.k8slens/extensions